-The Social Security Administration (SSA) has no prohibition restricting a person who is receiving Social Security disability insurance (SSDI) or Supplemental Security Income (SSI) benefits.
+The Social Security Administration (SSA) has no restrictions on attending school while you receive Social Security disability insurance (SSDI) or Supplemental Security Income (SSI) benefits.
 You're allowed to take classes as a full- or part-time student.

 But that's not to say it can't affect your SSDI or SSI benefits.
 If you're a full-time student, Social Security might suspect your condition has improved, and you're no longer disabled.